Drakkar-Software/OctoBot-Tentacles/Trading/Mode/grid_trading_mode/resources/GridTradingMode.md

 #### Default configuration
-When left unspecified for a trading pair, the grid will be initialized with a spread of 4% of the current price and an increment of 1% and a maximum of 10 buy and sell orders.
+When left unspecified for a trading pair, the grid will be initialized with a spread of 1.5% of the current price and an increment of 0.5% and a maximum of 20 buy and sell orders.

 When enough funds are available, the default configuration will result in:
-- 10 buy order covering 98% to 89% of the current price
+- Up to 20 buy order covering 99.25% to 89.5% of the current price
-- 10 sell orders going from 102% to 111% of the current price
+- Up to 20 sell orders covering 100.75% to 110.5% of the current price

 #### Trading pair configuration
-You can customize the grid for each pair.
+You can customize the grid for each trading pair.
+To configure a pair, enter:

-For each pair to trade,  enter the interval between each order, the number of initial orders to create and you are ready to go.
+- The name of the pair
+- The interval between buy and sell (spread)
+- The interval between each order (increment)
+- The amount of initial buy and sell orders to create

 #### Profits
 Profits will be made from price movements within the covered price area.